Five things to remember when you get in a car accident

 Once you’ve talked to the other driver or drivers, it’s time to contact your insurance company.
 Do this as soon as possible, and relay all relevant facts while they’re still fresh in your mind.

-If you believe you may require the services of a car accident lawyer, contact them promptly as well.
+If you believe you may require the services of a car accident lawyer for accident benefits, contact them promptly as well.
 Personal injury lawsuits can take time to litigate; the sooner your lawyer gets started, the sooner you will be compensated for your injuries.

 If you have been injured in a car accident, be sure to contact a Will Davidson LLP car accident lawyer to discuss your legal options today.
 Our team of Toronto personal injury lawyers can help you access compensation for your injuries.